 Crossfire Indoor Paintball Park – Weather will never be an issue at this indoor course.
 Age divided groups ensure children of all ages are safe and comfortable when they play.
-Parents that want to spectate instead of take part can do so through a large glass viewing window.
+Parents that want to spectate instead of taking part can do so through a large glass viewing window.

 Jungle Rapids Family Fun Park – This family fun park includes Water Park fun for the whole family, Jungle Lagoon golf, laser tag, Grand Prix Go-Karts, “The Rock” Climbing wall, arcade games, snack bar and much more.

 Wilmington Ice House – What better way to cool off than with a trip to a 30,000 square foot ice-skating rink?
-This one features a NHL regulation size ice surface, along with the latest equipment.
+This one features an NHL regulation size ice surface, along with the latest equipment.

 North Carolina Aquarium at Fort Fisher – Meet and learn about the Aquarium’s 2,500+ animal residents, ranging from alligators and stingrays to sea turtles and butterflies.
 There is even an on-site café and an outdoor interactive play area for kids called Adventure Reef.

 Cape Fear Museum of History and Science – The oldest history museum in the state houses a collection of more than 52,000 items dedicated to the rich history, science and cultures of the region.
-Experience Hollywood East through the Museum’s interactive Starring Cape Fear! exhibit until March 2017.

 Museum of the Bizarre – The Crystal Skull of Knowledge, Houdini's Ouija Board, numerous movie props and a Van de Graaff Machine are just some of the curiosities on display at this science museum.
 Enter if you dare!